pep-pig/logstash/README.md

     })
 ```
 ### Hooks
-1. you can use hook to post process the massage you sinked, such as add some other field. you can do this simply by register a hook function:
+1. you can use hook to postprocess the massage you sinked, such as add some other fields.
+You can do this simply by register a hook function:
 ```go
 logger.RegisterHook(func(msg Massage)(err error){
     mas["email"]="j.b.feng@foxmail.com"